 My uncle who gave me the letters, had a son that was the same age as my older brother.
 During the years I was under my uncle's auspices my older brother and cousin ran around together.
 In the process they became fairly good friends.
 When we all went our separate ways, like we always did, only this time for the last time as kids, the two of them lost contact.
 Following the death of my uncle, my older brother, after he suddenly realized that "he too was getting up there," decided he wanted to look up our cousin --- a cousin neither of us had seen or talked to in over forty years --- and requested I join him on his quest.
 Eventually we found him living in New Mexico.(see)

 Sometime prior to our departure I asked our younger brother to join us in our adventure.
-Although he graciously opted out citing mitigating circumstances, he did remember having our uncle's letters I had given him many years before.
+Although he graciously opted out for reasons important to him, he did remember having our uncle's letters I had given him many years before.
 In that the letters were written by our cousin's father, my younger brother suggested I take them along.
 Which I did.

 After personally seeing and holding the letters myself, even though they were written by my father in his own hand --- because they were intended for and sent to my uncle --- they were in a sense, owned by my cousin.
 As friendly as we all were on the surface, in the end he was quite reluctant to part with them.
 In so saying, my older brother and I holed up at our cousin's place out in the middle of the desert between Santa Fe and Albuquerque for a week or so and read every one of them over and over.